 After years of waiting, we’re getting the itch to buy a home.
-However, for most people, the process of beginning to thinking about buying a home to actually buying one is usually several years, largely because you need to get your finances in order and save for a hefty down payment.
+However, for most people, the process of beginning to thinking about buying a home to buying one is usually several years, primarily because you need to get your finances in order and save for a hefty down payment.

 Before you begin to save for a down payment, though, it’s wise to pay off the majority of your debt, especially consumer debt.
 If you’re paying 10% or more in interest on credit card debt, paying that off first makes the most sense because you’ll never get that rate of return on your savings.
 Plus, banks consider your debt to income ratio when approving you for a loan, so the lower your debt load, the better your chance of qualifying for a loan.

 If you’d like to buy a home soon, here are some strategies for finding money to pay down your debt and then save for that all-important 20% down payment:

 Say you want to put aside $400 a month for your home’s down payment.
 Once that money is sitting in your checking account, it’s easy to spend it despite your best intentions.
 Instead, set up an automatic deposit to have that money shifted to your down payment fund.
 After a while, you’ll forget about the money that’s missing from your paycheck while your savings continue to increase.

 2. Update the automatic deposit every time you get a raise

 Did you get a 3% raise this year?
 Good for you!
 Instead of absorbing the increase as most of us do, change your automatic deposit to include the amount of the raise.
 Now you’re saving even more.